 - Medium Well 140 - 150 °F

-Many chefs recommend cooking meat with a very high fat content to Medium Rare so that it is has a warm pink center.
+Many chefs recommend cooking meat with a very high-fat content to Medium Rare so that it has a warm pink center.

 Add your favorite toppings and bun to create the ultimate Wagyu burger experience.
 Honestly, you can't go wrong doing something very simple so that the amazing quality of meat shines through.